 As a doctor who knows a thing or two about Covid-19 and the coronavirus, Shane Reti has no doubt already caught your eye or ear in the media, whatever your political leanings.
 And, with the general election looming just six weeks away, he’s become even more relevant seeing that, understandably, he’s now established as the most informed medical commentator among the National politicians.

-Newly elevated to National’s front bench is among several Māori and Pacific candidates we’ve interviewed.
+Newly elevated to National’s front bench, Shane is among several Māori and Pacific candidates we’ve interviewed in the run-up to the election.
 Here he is talking about his background and, indirectly, why the National team should be Aotearoa’s next government.
 Although, of course, he and Dale found other topics to touch on — like their mutual love of music.

 Kia ora, Shane, and thanks for joining us on E-Tangata.
 Let’s start with you telling us about the Reti clan and your life as a youngster.

 Kia ora, Dale.
 I was born and brought up in Hamilton.
 My family there are Ngāti Maniapoto — and my family up north are Ngāti Wai.
 Both of my parents left school in the fourth form.
 Dad, Ray Reti, was needed on the farm back in Kawhia and Mum, Robyn, went to work at State Advances.